 Bio

 He paints with an intent to address the canvas directly, honestly and boldly.
-As his heart is always pushing his work to find new language in expressing what he sees and how he feels about it, the result is not just an intellectual exercise but is being involved in the “Now” – always open for change and challenge – and always evolving.
+As his heart is always pushing his work to find new language in expressing what he sees and how he feels about it, the result is not just an intellectual exercise but it is being involved in the “Now” – always open for change and challenge – and always evolving.

-His work is included in many private corporate and public collections and has also been acquired for the permanent collections of many museums including the Crocker Museum in Sacramento, Phoenix Art Museum, Booth Western Art Museum in Cartersville, Georgia, Denver Art Museum, Tucson Museum of Art and The University of Arizona Museum of Art, Tucson.
+Mark’s work has also been acquired by the Crocker Museum (Sacramento), Phoenix Art Museum, Booth Western Art Museum (Cartersville, Georgia), Denver Art Museum, Tucson Museum of Art and The University of Arizona Museum of Art, Tucson.

 error: Content is protected !!